NeonSky/OpenLogicGateSimulator/README.md

 3. Press *Apply*, then *OK*.
 You can now select the configuration and run it.

 The coverage report can be found in build/reports/jacoco/test/html.
 Open index.html to browse.

+# Notes to examiner

+Documentation files, including RAD, SDD, meeting protocols and diagrams can be found in the [docs/](docs) directory.

+The project includes nearly all dependencies through Gradle, but one dependency that is not available there is included in the repository tree at [src/main/java/net/javainthebox/caraibe/svg].
+The group would like to point out that this code is not written by us, and should therefore also be excluded from gitinspector and other checks.